Last updated on 2026-05-22

 - Hands-on training in well-equipped shops

-- A one-week work experience to gain real-world insights
+- One-week work experience to gain real-world insights

 Career Options